We proudly serve you

 Chief Operations Officer

-A Carolina transplant, Becca obtained her Bachelor's degree in Interdisciplinary Studies (Culture, Politics, and Russian Studies) at the University of Texas - Arlington, worked in non-profit ministry, volunteered in grass roots political campaigns, and gained valuable experience among other industries before beginning her English Language Teaching (ELT) career in Daejeon, South Korea.
+Rebecca obtained her Bachelor's degree in Interdisciplinary Studies (Culture, Politics, and Russian Studies) at the University of Texas - Arlington, worked in non-profit ministry, volunteered in grass roots political campaigns, and began her English Language Teaching (ELT) career in Daejeon, South Korea, before coming to CARECEN.
 Becca holds an M.A. in TESOL from The New School for Public Engagement as well as a Graduate Certificate in Sociology from Appalachian State University.
 She is currently pursuing a Master's in Public Administration and Policy from American University.
-In June 2016, Rebecca joined CARECEN to help launch a new program, Pathway to English - Long Island, as ESOL Services Coordinator.
+Becca joined CARECEN to help launch a new program, Pathway to English - Long Island, as ESOL Services Coordinator.
 Since then, she has transitioned into other roles, including development, program coordination for the CARECEN-Hofstra EL/Civics and Citizenship Project, and most recently, Chief Operations Officer.
-In 2019, Becca graduated from the Advocacy Institute Educator Pipeline, participated in the She Should Run Political Pipeline, has been an advocate for state and federal adult education/ESOL policy change, and was elected Vice President of Outreach for the 2019-2021 New York State TESOL (NYS TESOL) Executive Board.
-In her spare time, she likes books, baseball games, and hanging out at the beach with her four-legged side kick, Pup Detective Oskar Woofowitz.
+In 2019, Becca graduated from the Advocacy Institute Educator Pipeline, participated in the She Should Run Political Pipeline, has been an outspoken advocate for state and federal adult education/ESOL policy change, and was elected Vice President of Outreach for the New York State TESOL (NYS TESOL) Executive Board.

 Siomara Umaña, Esq.